 Recognised student visitors may join the department for a minimum of one term and a maximum of three terms.
 The timing of visits is an important consideration, as the atmosphere of the department changes across the academic year.

 Applicants are advised to time their visit to coincide with one of Oxford’s three terms, as colleagues are more likely to be available during these times.
-Oxford University terms are referred to as Michaelmas Term (MT), Hilary Term (HT) and Trinity Term (TT) and normally last eight weeks each.
+Oxford University terms are referred to as Michaelmas Term, Hilary Term and Trinity Term and normally last eight weeks each.

 Visitors who wish to participate in a full calendar of events and other similar research activities should aim to visit in Michaelmas or Hilary Terms.

-Conversely, if a visitor is looking for a quieter working environment, Trinity term may be preferred.
+Conversely, if you are looking for a quieter working environment, Trinity term may be preferred.
 It is important to note that less supervision will be available over the long summer vacation due to the travel demands that frequently take faculty outside of Oxford.

 Please note that we will not be accepting applications until 5th June 2020.

 |Term of admission||UK/EU/Swiss Applicants||All other applicants|